sugaryourcoffee/vimnote/doc/development-notes.md

 This kind of multiline table is an extension of **pandoc**.
 Details can be found at `man pandoc`.

+The original table should be saved to .raw.mom.md

+To format a table it has to by visually selected.
+Then `:FormatTable` will format it to a multiline table.

 Compile to PDF
 --------------
 To distribute our document we have to convert it to a document format that can